Routine-tested sterol analysis

-Sterols are determined to control the purity and quality of edible oils, for example.
-Due to the many manual steps involved, the procedure described in ISO 12228 is time-consuming and prone to error.
+An essential parameter for the purity and quality of edible oils is the composition of the sterols they contain.
+Due to the many manual steps involved, the procedure for determining the total sterol content described in ISO 12228 is time-consuming and prone to error.
 With the CHRONECT Workstation Sterols this analysis is fully automated.
-It is based on LC-GC technology, which is also the basis of the MOSH/MOAH Workstation and is in routine use in many laboratories.
+It is based on the LC-GC technology, which is also the core of the CHRONECT Workstation MOSH/MOAH and which is in routine use in many laboratories.

-An extensive validation of this method in customers laboratories was performed.
-Therefore, numerous samples containing different known concentrations and distributions of sterols were analyzed.
-The results verified that the presented method is precise and provides reproducible results.
-The analytical characteristics of the method are equal or superior to those of the ISO method in all points.
+Extensive validation took place in customer laboratories.
+By comparing numerous samples with known sterol content and distribution, it was verified that the presented method is precise and gives reproducible results.
+The analytical parameters of the method are equal or superior to those of the ISO method in all points.